seandou/docker-solo/README.md

 ### Use shipyard

-[Shipyard](http://shipyard-project.com/) is installed as default management tool. you can browse `http://192.168.33.10:8080/` to visit it.
+[Shipyard](http://shipyard-project.com/) is installed as default management tool, you can browse `http://192.168.33.10:8080/` to visit it.
+Default username is `admin` and password is `shipyard`.

 ## Other useful tools